nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Poetry and Verse

-Poetry, song lyrics or any content written in verse, where lines of text must be preserved just as they are in the source material, is required to be marked up with `<div class="verse">`.
+Poetry, song lyrics or any content written in verse, where lines of text must be preserved just as they are in the source material, must be marked up with `<div class="verse">`.

 Each group of lines of text must be contained in a separate `<p class="linegroup">` element and each line of text must be marked up with `<span class="line">`.
 HTML line breaks, [^br^], must be added between consecutive lines within a line group.
-Indented lines may be marked up using `<span class="line_indent">` or `<span class="line_longindent">`.
+Indented lines may be marked up using `<span class="line-indent">` or `<span class="line-longindent">`.

-Line numbers must only be included if specific instructions are given about it, even if they are present in the source material.
-If line numbers are to be included, they must be marked up with `<span class="linenum">`.
+Line numbers must be included only if specifically instructed, even if they are present in the source material.
+If line numbers are included, they must be marked up with `<span class="linenum">`.

 If the content written in verse has a title it may be handled as a normal heading, with `<section class="verse">` wrapping the content.
 Note that `class="verse"` must be used here as well.
 However, if it does not make sense to use a proper heading, it may be marked up with `<p class="faux-hd">` and placed within the `<div class="verse">` container.
 This option must not be used unless specific instructions are given by the Ordering Agency.

 If there is an author name placed under the verse it may be marked up with `<p class="verse-author">` and placed at the end of the `<div class="verse">` container.

-In some cases, where poetry has figurative or otherwise non-standard disposition of the text, it may be requested by the Ordering Agency to also capture the verse as an image.
-It may also be requested that the verse is captured as pre-formatted text, using the [^pre^] element.
+In some cases, when poetry has a figurative or non-standard text layout, the Ordering Agency may request that the verse be captured either as an image or as pre-formatted text using the [^pre^] element.
 Neither of these options must be used unless specific instructions are given by the Ordering Agency.

-#### Use of line/linenum-formatted content in non-verse content.
+#### Use of Line-by-Line Markup Outside of Verse

 In some titles, line-by-line-based markup will be needed where `<div class="verse">` is not applicable (e.g. easy-to-read book content, latin original texts, verbatim reproductions of text for analysis in methodology literature).
 For these titles `<div class="line-by-line>` should be used instead.

 In the cases where `<div class="line-by-line>` are used, the same rules as for `<div class="verse">` are applied.
-Any variations to the markup in `<div class="line-by-line>` are given by the Ordering Agency.
+Any variations in the markup of `<div class="line-by-line>` are provided by the Ordering Agency.

-### Quotes
+### Quotations

-Quotes, citations, excerpts from other sources and similar content are required to be marked up using the [^blockquote^] element whenever the content is separated from the regular text.
-Often, this type of content is distinguished from the regular text via indentation or some type of different styling.
-The `<blockquote>` element is required to wrap everything that connects to the quote or citation.
-For instance, if there is a source reference underneath the quote itself, this must also be included in the `<blockquote>` element, marked up with a separate [^p^].
+Quotations and excerpts from other sources must be marked up with the [^blockquote^] element when separated from the main text.
+This type of content is often distinguished from regular text through indentation or other styling.
+The `<blockquote>` element must wrap all content related to the quotation or excerpt.
+For example, if a source reference appears beneath the quotation, this must also be included within the `<blockquote>` element and marked up with a separate [^p^].

 ### Hyperlinks and URLs